-An RMS compressor’s level detection circuit, conversely, will measure the RMS level of the incoming AC sidechain signal and effectively output a varying DC voltage equal to the RMS level of the incoming signal.
+Conversely, an RMS compressor's level detection circuit will measure the RMS level of the incoming AC sidechain signal and effectively output a varying DC voltage equal to the RMS level of the incoming signal.

-Fortunately, the RMS of an AC signal is equal to the level of the DC signal that would provide the same average power so it’s relatively easy to detect/rectify RMS levels.
+Fortunately, the RMS of an AC signal is equal to the DC signal level that would provide the same average power, so it's relatively easy to detect/rectify RMS levels.

 Due to the nature of RMS and peak levels, RMS and peak compressors will react differently.

 The most obvious difference is that peak detectors will produce control signals with higher amplitudes.
 In terms of triggering the compressor, a peak compressor will require a higher threshold than an RMS to achieve the same trigger point when prompted with the same sidechain audio.